The Verdin Company™ story

 In 2017, Verdin celebrates its 175th anniversary as a family business.
 Verdin has over 55,000 installations worldwide and is the oldest privately-held manufacturing business in Ohio.

-Today Verdin is led by the sixth generation of Verdins – cousins Bob Verdin III, Tim Verdin and Jill Verdin Crew.
-Like their family members before them, today’s sixth generation leads the industry by with old-world craftsmanship, modern technology and innovation offering creative ideas, new clock and bell products, and unparalleled customer service.
+Today Verdin is led by the sixth generation of Verdins – cousins Bob Verdin III and Jill Verdin Crew.
+Like their family members before them, today’s sixth generation leads the industry with old-world craftsmanship, modern technology and innovation offering creative ideas, new clock and bell products, and unparalleled customer service.